 d.
 Observe your mind: what’s going on in there?

 Did you worry?
 Were you rushing?
 Did you feel your shoulders and neck getting tense?
 When you notice it, take a breath, relax shoulders, straighten your back.
 If your thoughts were creating the tension, change their direction.

-Being here and now allows us to access easier our inner wisdom and to expand the moments of peace.
+Being here and now allows us to expand the moments of peace.